 Sanctuary seating will be by family groups who compose a household (maintaining 6-foot distancing between groups), not to exceed 1/2 of the sanctuary seating capacity.

 4. The theology of the Lord’s Supper will continue to be the same, but the practice will be altered for the present.

 Those wishing to receive the Lord’s Supper will be invited to socially-distance by family group (six feet apart) in a continual line from the outside aisle to the front of the chancel.

 The consecrated bread will not be orally given at this time and the consecrated wine will be available in both the individual cups and the common cup.
 The Centers for Disease Control and other clinical studies concluded that the risk of spreading disease cannot be excluded but is extremely low. (https://www.ntnl.org/wp-content/uploads/2014/07/Common-Cup-CDC.pdf)

 Those not confirmed in the LCMS but wishing to receive a blessing may come forward with arms crossed.

 There will be no hymns sung during distribution of the Sacrament.

 The dismissal blessing will be given after all who desire to do so have communed.

-5. The common doxology due to its brevity and familiarity may be sung (observing social distancing) in the parking lot prior to departure from the church.
+5. The common doxology due to its brevity and familiarity may be sung (observing social distancing) outside as an option upon departure from the church.

 After the Service: 1.
 Following the worship service, if you wish to visit with others, you are certainly welcome to do so outside while observing appropriate social distancing (at least 6 feet).
 2. Please do not shake hands, hug, or touch people to greet them if they are not within your household.
 3. Pastor will not be greeting or dismissing with the shaking of hands.